 Property Search Engine is one of the easiest ways to search the owner of the property and BeenVerified is a powerful property search engine in the market.
 You could uncover property details, property owner information, and deeds by entering the address you wish to search.
 The information in BeenVerified reports comes from aggregated public records and publicly available data.
 So you don’t need to dig on the internet for hours to search for related information.
-Although it’s a paid service it’s not expensive.
-You can avail of a 7-day trial for $1.

 1) Go to BeenVerified.